igordot/sns/routes/rrbs.md

 * `summary-combined.rrbs.csv`: Summary table that includes the number of reads, alignment rate, fraction of PCR duplicates, number of covered Cs, and Cs methylated in different contexts.
 * `Bismark-report`: Graphical report for Bismark steps (alignment, deduplication, and methylation extraction).

-Additional output (can usually be deleted or used for troubleshooting):

-* `logs-*`: Logs and intermediate files for various segments.
-* `samples.*.csv`: Sample sheet for segments that generate large files.
-The route will not attempt to generate the files listed.
-If the files were deleted to save space, additional samples can be added to the same analysis without reprocessing the older samples.
-* `summary`: Summary files for individual samples and segments.
-* `summary.*.csv`: Combined summary files for each segment.
-* `FASTQ-CLEAN`: Merged FASTQs (one per sample).
-* `FASTQ-TRIMMED`: Quality and adapter trimmed FASTQs.